Announcement of Requirements and Registration for the

 Amount of the Prize:

-- The Healthcare Technologies for Low Resource Settings Prize for $15,000, awarded to the strongest entry developing technology solutions to meet the healthcare needs of underrepresented populations or to advance healthcare in low-resource settings.
+- The Healthcare Technologies for Low Resource Settings Prize for $15,000, awarded to the most meritorious entry developing technology solutions to meet the healthcare needs of underrepresented populations or to advance healthcare in low-resource settings.
 (Low resources settings include, but are not limited to, settings located in the United States, U.S. territories or possessions.)

-- Technologies for Cancer Prevention, Diagnosis or Treatment Prize for $15,000, awarded to the strongest entry developing technology solutions that address unmet needs in the prevention, detection and treatment of cancer, to reduce incidence of cancer or improve survival and quality of life for cancer patients; or enhance the performance, cost-effectiveness, applicability, availability or accessibility of existing cancer-related technologies.
+- Technologies for Cancer Prevention, Diagnosis or Treatment Prize for $15,000, awarded to the most meritorious entry developing technology solutions that address unmet needs in the prevention, detection and treatment of cancer, to reduce incidence of cancer or improve survival and quality of life for cancer patients; or enhance the performance, cost-effectiveness, applicability, availability or accessibility of existing cancer-related technologies.

 Award Approving Official: